zappar-xr/zappar-react-three-fiber-image-tracking-webpack-bootstrap-typescript/README.md

 npm install
 ```

-During development, you can use the following command to run a `webpack-dev-server` for testing on your computer or a device on your local network:
+During development, you can use the following command to run a `webpack server` for testing on your computer or a device on your local network:
 ```
 npm run start
 ```